theneva/dissertation/src/discussion.md

 ## The final framework

 This section has discussed several important aspects to consider when building and deploying applications in a microservice context.
-In conclusion of this section, (TODO table 1) presents the first part of the artefact: an iteratively developed set of important characteristics of a deployment strategy.
+In conclusion of this section, Table @tbl:final-framework presents the first part of the artefact: an iteratively developed set of important characteristics of a deployment strategy.

 ```include
 src/tables/final-framework.md